Upside-Down Punctuation | ¿ and ¡ Explained for Beginners

 • Catalan (sometimes)

-Other Romance languages like Portuguese or Italian don’t use it — they stick to the single closing question mark like English does.
+Other Romance languages like Portuguese or Italian do not use it; they use only the closing question mark.

 Always use both: the opening ¿ and the closing ?.